Pablo1Gustavo/competitive-programming-and-coding-interview-training/README.md

-*Total of problems solved at the moment:*  **65**
+*Total of problems solved at the moment:*  **69**

-## Objective
+## 🎯 Objective

->This is a public repository of my study in algorithms and data structure for programming competitions like OBI and Maratona SBC de Programação and coding interviews.
+>This is a public repository of my study in algorithms and data structure for programming competitions like Olímpiada Brasileira de Informática, Maratona SBC de Programação and coding interviews.

-## How to view the problem of the code
+## 📑 How to view the problem of the code